pablinme/pablinme.github.io/series/index.md

 ---

 ### [Multithreading](./multithreading)
-How to use threads with C#.
+How to use threads on different scenarios with C#.
 - [Event Reset](./multithreading/event-reset)
 - [Arrays and Threads](./multithreading/arrays-and-threads)
 - [Matrices](./multithreading/matrices)